-- 1. Completion of a minimum of 64 semester hours - 2.
-At least 32 semester hours in residence with at least 16 of the final 32 hours in residence

-- 3. A cumulative GPA of at least 2.0
+- 2. At least 32 semester hours in residence with at least 16 of the final 32 hours in residence - 3.
+A cumulative GPA of at least 2.0

-- 4. Completion of the required hours in the following areas:Women's Ministries30Bible and Theology15General Education19
+4. Completion of the required hours in the following areas:

+Women's Ministries 30

+Bible and Theology 15

+General Education 19

-- 5. Completion of NBC Experience
+5 Completion of NBC Experience

-- 6. College indebtedness paid in full
+- 5. Completion of NBC Experience - 6.
+College indebtedness paid in full